CLASSIFICATION: Direct Services – Early Childhood

 - Monitors the well being of the children in the home and reports and concerns to the immediate supervisor.

-- Document contacts with the family members or on behalf of family members completes required forms and reports in a timely manner.
+- Documents contacts with the family members or on behalf of family members completes required forms and reports in a timely manner.

 - Attends relevant lectures, courses, workshops, training courses and conferences to further professional growth, as approved by supervisor.

-- Participate in the on-going development and related activities of a comprehensive quality improvement process within the program
+- Participate in the on-going development and related activities of a comprehensive quality improvement process within the Child and Family Services division.

 - Performs other relevant duties as assigned by supervisor.